-Join Alex Theedom for an in-depth discussion in this video Work with HATEOAS, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video Work with HATEOAS, part of Java EE: RESTful Service with JAX-RS 2.0.

 - [Narrator] In this video…you're going to learn about HATEOAS…and how it can be implemented in two different ways…in the JaxOS application.…So what is HATEOAS?…Well first off,…it stands for Hypermedia As The Engine of Application State.…But what does this really mean?…Well what it means in practical terms…is that a client is given a way…to navigate through and API…purely by using hypermedia.…This is often in the form of http links…generated by an API's backend application.…The overreaching objective…is to decouple the client from the application…in such a way that the application…can change independently of the client.…